shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-impression-and-click-trackers.md

 ---
-title : Microsoft Invest - Working with Impression and Click Trackers description : Learn more about working with impression and click trackers.
+title: Microsoft Invest - Working with Impression and Click Trackers
+description: Learn more about working with impression and click trackers. ms.date: 10/28/2023
 ---

 # Microsoft Invest - Working with impression and click trackers